and welcome to our German Word of the Day. This time we will have a look at the meaning of

 verspra.. verpres… versprechen

-This is the second concept that ver can add to a word and this one is rather clear cut… it basically adds the notion of wrong.
+And here, we see yet another idea of verin action.
+And this one is rather clear cut… it basically adds the notion of wrong.
 Sprechen is to speak so versprechen is to speak wrong.
 And that is very close to the actual meaning to make a slip of the tongue.

-- Der Moderator verspricht sich.
+- Emanuel verspricht sich.

-- Entschulding ich habe mich versprochen.
+- Entschulding, ich habe mich versprochen.

 - Sorry I misspoke.

 You might have noticed in the examples, that this versprechen is self referential.
 I can’t really tell you why it is that way but without the self reference it will sound like the other versprechen.
+Or just plain wrong, like in this example.

 - Ich verspreche mich 4 mal in einem Satz.